cwebster85/carbon-intensity-tracker/Full Stack Tech Interview Test.md

 ### 🧪 Test Coverage Expectations

 - Minimum 2–3 unit or integration tests
-1 FOR GET REQUEST AS STARTING POINT
-2 DONE ONE FOR POST REQUEST (ADD ROW)
 - Describe tools used and why
-USED JEST AS IT'S CLEAR AND READABLE, IN "PLAIN ENGLISH" I.E. "I WANT TO TEST THIS SPECIFIC ACTION (DOES THIS FETCH DATA?
-DOES IT RETURN A 200 STATUS CODE?)"
 - Consider edge cases and error flows
-MAY WANT TO UNIT TEST ERROR FLOW

 ### ⚙️ DevOps & CI/CD

 - Docker setup should have all services containerized
 - Run linter and formatter in the CI/CD pipeline

 ### 📦 Optional/Nice-To-Have Tasks